 Chemical Fume Hoods

 Chemical fume hoods provide protection from vapors, splashes, and impacts caused by chemicals and their reactions.
-However, fume hoods do not completely eliminate the hazards, and they have to be used correctly to minimize the chance of exposure.
+However, fume hoods do not completely eliminate the hazards, they must be used correctly to minimize the chance of exposure.

 Notes: Biological safety cabinets are not equivalent to chemical fume hoods and do not provide protection from hazardous vapors.
 Procedures in which perchloric acid is heated above ambient temperatures must be performed in a specialized fume hood equipped with a wash-down system.

 Chemical fume hoods are equipped with a fan in the duct work that generates air flow from the front to the back of the hood.
-Air escapes through slots between baffles at the bottom and top of the hood.
+Air escapes through slots or baffles at the back of the hood.
 The air flow captures vapors and prevents them from diffusing into the room.
-Hoods are designed so that the air velocity at the plane of the sash is optimal for capturing vapors when the sash is in the recommended position.
-For vertical sliding sashes, the optimal height of the sash is 18 inches; a larger opening limits the performance of the hood.
-The opening should be minimized on hoods with horizontal sliding sashes.
-On combination hoods that include both the vertical and horizontal sashes, it is best practice to put the vertical sash all the way down before opening and use the horizontal sashes.
+Hoods are designed so that the air velocity at the plane of the sash is optimal for capturing vapors when the sash opening is no greater than the maximum operating position (for vertical opening sashes) or the test opening (for horizontal opening sashes).
+For vertical sliding sashes, the maximum operating height of the sash is typically 18 inches; a larger opening limits the performance of the hood.
+The opening should be minimized on hoods with horizontal sliding sashes and the user should work with one sash directly in front of them with their arms on either side of the sash as shown in Figure 1 below.
+Maximum sash opening are identified using blue stickers shown below in Figure 2.
+On combination hoods that include both the vertical and horizontal sashes, it is best practice to put the vertical sash all the way down before opening and using the horizontal sashes.
 Opening the sash beyond the optimal position will dramatically lower the air velocity and allow vapors to escape into the room.
-Blocking the airflow with large equipment in the hood can also lead to insufficient vapor capture and potential exposure, as shown in the image below:
+Blocking the airflow with large equipment in the hood can also lead to insufficient vapor capture and potential exposure, as shown in Figure 3 below: